 Dancing the Tango at a wedding

 Dances have always been a part of all occasions that spell celebration and life.
 It is man's way of displaying emotions and thoughts.
 The rhythmic movement of feet and body to music has evolved with the passing of time but there are those that have remained.
 Tango is one of those set of movements that have maintained its distinct style, depth and grace.
-The inclusion of Tango in matrimonial unions is common place in many Spanish and South American Weddings.
+The inclusion of Tango in matrimonial unions is common place in many Spanish and South American Weddings, and the best wedding planners in london know that organising an event needs to include a good dance.
 It is also becoming more popular in other countries.
 Planning is important, as you will need to hire the right band, using a wedding planner tool can help to organise this aspect and all other effectively.
 Some say that is compulsory to the success of such an event.

 It does take two to dance the Tango.
 It was choreographed by the working class of Argentina during the 1890's.
 Its unique grace and distinct musical accompaniment have been impacted by African tempo and European sound arrangement.
 This social dance includes the Uruguayan, International and Argentine tango.